RushilDaya/futureproofed/README.md

 python application/ingest_to_db.py
 ```
 ### 3. crud api
-A Flask API can be started by running the following command
+A fastapi API can be started by running the following command
 ```
-python application/crud_api.py
+ python3 -m uvicorn  main:app --reload
 ```
-the created api will be available at http://127.0.0.1:5000
+the created api will be available at http://127.0.0.1:8000
+swagger documentation available at http://127.0.0.1:8000/docs
+redoc documentations available at http://127.0.0.1:8000/redoc

 ### 4. visualisation